Translations in affine Weyl groups and their applications in discrete integrable systems: Introduction

+In fact, equations in Sakai's list \cite{sak:01}, referred to as the {\it canonical forms} of the discrete \Pa equations, are all given by a translation of the shortest weight vector of its Weyl type, which we refer to as a {\it basic translation}.

+The symmetry description has led to some natural generalisations of discrete integrable systems, such as the \Pa equations of type $A_n^{(1)}$ \cite{NY:98}; and type $D_n^{(1)}$ generalisations \cite{sa:06, Masuda:15} of the $d$-{\bf P}$(D_4^{(1)})$ and $q$-{\bf P}$(D_5^{(1)})$ equations.
+It also allows one to put different kinds of discrete systems on the same footing \cite{Doliwa:13, akt:15, jns4,noumi:18}.
+For example, the relation between a system of ABS's quad-equations on a $n$-cube (type $B_n$) and a \Pa equation of type $A_{n-1}^{(1)}$ was found in \cite{jns2} using the relation between the two weight lattices of these Weyl types.
+Another example using the fact that the tau functions of the $e$-{\bf P}$(E_8^{(1)})$ equation are indexed by $E_8$ weight vectors \cite{ORG:01}, Noumi \cite{noumi:18} showed that Equation \eqref{ePE8} is equivalent to a system of $7560$ octahedron equations \eqref{Hirota}.

+It is clear that symmetry plays an important role in the study of discrete integrable systems.
+Having integrable equations that comes as some birational representations of affine Weyl groups such as those given in \cite{oka:79, sak:01, NY:98} means some behaviours of the nonlinear systems can be studied as certain properties of the Weyl group by using a linear representation, such as describing the discrete \Pa equations as translations on the weight lattice.

+A question that has been of considerable interest concerns the nature of certain 2nd-order O$\Delta$Es which were shown to admit symmetries that do not appear explicitly in Sakai's list \cite{Takenawa:03, KNT:11, ahjn:16, Carsteaetal2017}.
+In our previous works \cite{jns4, Shi:19}, we discussed properties and representations of the affine Weyl group useful for establishing connections between such systems and Sakai's equations for the simply-laced Weyl groups.
+The formulas allowed us to reduce the problem of finding potentially complicated birational transformations that relates the two O$\Delta$Es to some simple manipulations in linear algebra.
+Moreover, we found that different kinds of equations amount to translations of different lengths on the weight lattice.

-In this work, we give a detailed exposition on the translational elements of the Weyl groups and their certain extensions, paying special attention to the non-simply-laced types.
-By employing a linear map $\pi$ from the vector space $\av$ on which the Weyl groups act as groups of reflections to a dual vector space $\dav$, we realise the translational actions of the Weyl groups in this dual space.
-It allows us to characterise the dynamics of different integrable systems in a quantitative way.
-Although all formulas discussed here can be found one way or another in classical texts such as Bourbaki \cite{Bbook} or Humphreys \cite{Hbook}, we believe having these explicit formulas and examples of how they can be applied is useful in the analysis of integrable systems in general.
+Here, we extend our previous discussions \cite{jns4, Shi:19} to non-simply-laced types, giving a detailed exposition on the affine Weyl group, paying particular attention to describing its elements of translation.
+By employing a linear map $\pi$ from the vector space $\av$ on which the Weyl groups act as groups of reflections to a dual vector space $\dav$, we realise translational actions of the Weyl groups on an affine plane of this dual space, where translations by vectors of different lengths can be explicitly discussed.
+Although all formulas discussed here may be found one way or another in classical texts such as Bourbaki \cite{Bbook} or Humphreys \cite{Hbook}, we believe having explicit formulas for the actions of the affine Weyl group in some well-chosen representation can be useful in studying the integrable systems with Weyl symmetries in general.

+As applications, two examples from the integrable system literature are chosen to illustrate how the formulas and properties of the Weyl groups discussed here can be used in this context.